Ironhack-data-bcn-january-2023/project-III-geospatial-data/README.md

 11. Now you need to come up with metrics:
 12. Amount of things within neighbourhood?
 13. Amount of things within a given radius?
-14. Weights for the things you're looking for?
+14. Amount of things within a neighbourhood relative to its size (density)?
 15. Minimum between company and points of interest?

-16. Make a deicison based on that
+16. Make decisions based on that:
+  - Normalization of your data?
+  - Weights for the things you're looking for?

+17. What is your conclusion? best place: neighbourhood? some other company? a given point?

 # BONUS